Zero-emissions Access Program grant

 Every community has their own unique transportation needs.
 There is no one-size-fits-all plan.
 ZAP grant applicants have the flexibility to propose projects that work for the communities they serve.
-You may find it helpful to research existing zero-emissions carshare programs in underserved communities across the country for insights on how to structure your program.
+You may find it helpful to research existing zero-emission carshare programs in underserved communities across the country for insights on how best to structure your program.

 In 2018, the Puget Sound Clean Air Agency published Facilitating Low-Income Utilization of Electric Vehicles: A Feasibility Study.
 The results and recommendations of the study informed the development of the ZAP grant.

 Develop strategic partnerships to design, implement, and manage your project

 Depending on the scope of your proposal, you may need to coordinate with utilities, electricians, electric-vehicle-supply equipment providers, third-party carshare providers, car dealerships, contractors, insurance companies, and other partners to establish your community carshare.